Lester822/scryPy/README.md

 Every Card has many built in methods to retrieve information about the Card.
 If the Card does not have the requested information (for example, the power of an instant) a 'LookupError' is raised.

-## You can get the following information
+## Cards have the following methods to return data
 To see what is returned, check out Scryfall's page which describes each data type https://scryfall.com/docs/api/cards.
+"""
 'card.all_parts()'
 'card.card_faces()'
 'card.cmc()'